envygeeks/jekyll-docker/README.md

 ## Building Our Images

-You can build our images or any specific tag of an image with `bundle exec docker-template build` or `bundle exec docker-template build repo:tag`, yes it's that simple to build our images even if it looks complicated it's not.
+You can build our images or any specific tag of an image with `bundle exec docker-template build` or `bundle exec docker-template build repo:tag`, yes it's that simple to build our images; even if it looks complicated it's not.

 ## Contributing